Colored Smoke Grenades: Complete Color Guide for Every Occasion

 Share

-Choosing the right smoke color is one of the most important creative decisions in a smoke photography session.
-The wrong color disappears into your background; the right color transforms a good image into a portfolio piece.
-This guide covers all 9 Enola Gaye smoke colors available at Shutter Bombs, with specific use case recommendations, skin tone pairings, and visibility notes for different lighting conditions.
+Choosing the right smoke color is one of the most important creative decisions in a session.
+The wrong color disappears into your background; the right color turns a good image into a portfolio piece.
+This guide covers all nine Enola Gaye smoke colors available at Shutter Bombs, with specific use-case recommendations, skin-tone pairings, and visibility notes for every lighting condition.
+Every color is non-toxic, cool-burning, CE Approved, and ATF Compliant, and every color costs the same within a model — so your choice is purely creative.

 All 9 Colors: Use Cases and Best Applications